-Mahley, 24, returns for his second season in Schaumburg after a solid rookie campaign as a regular in the outfield for Manager Jamie Bennett in 2012.
-The Cambridge, Ohio native posted a .246 batting average in 82 games during the Boomers Inaugural Season with 11 doubles, three triples and three home runs.
+In 2012, the Cambridge, Ohio native posted a .246 batting average in 82 games during the Boomers Inaugural Season with 11 doubles, three triples and three home runs.
 Mahley was a tough out in the lineup drawing the same number of walks as strikeouts with 39.
 A strong defender who covered a lot of ground in the outfield, Mahley was one of 10 Boomers representatives at the 2012 Frontier League All-Star Game and owns the first pinch-hit in Boomers history.

-As a rookie with the Boomers in 2012, Mahley posted solid numbers in college at the University of the Cumberlands, an NAIA school, where he improved each season.
+Mahley posted solid numbers in college at the University of the Cumberlands, an NAIA school.
 Mahley led Cumberlands with a .378 batting average as a senior, stealing 14 bases while drawing 25 walks and striking out only nine times in 45 games.